Niue: Education

 The Niue Primary School is one of two public schools in the country.

 Niue has two public schools: the Niue Primary School and the Niue High School.
 The primary school serves students from years one to six, and the high school from years seven to 13.
 Enrolment is mandatory for children ages five to 16.
 Students in Niue have the opportunity to earn scholarships or a university entrance certificate to further their education in New Zealand or other countries.

-According to the 2022 census, trade certifications or diplomas are the highest formal education attained by men in Niue at 19.5 percent, a decrease from 22 percent in 2017.
-Female Niueans have a higher likelihood of acquiring a university education, with 25.9 percent of females completing a degree compared to 22.1 percent of males.
-28.7 percent of the Niueans aged 60 and above had no qualifications.
+According to the 2022 census, trade certifications or diplomas are the highest formal education attained by men in Niue at 19.5 per cent, a decrease from 22 per cent in 2017.
+Female Niueans have a higher likelihood of acquiring a university education, with 25.9 per cent of females completing a degree compared to 22.1 per cent of males.
+28.7 per cent of the Niueans aged 60 and above had no qualifications.